andygup/angular-cli-esri/README.md

   npm install --save @types/arcgis-js-api
 ```

-[`esri-loader`](https://github.com/Esri/esri-loader#usage), a low level service needed to load and use ArcGIS modules (v3.x or v4.x) in non-Dojo applications.
+[`esri-loader`](https://github.com/Esri/esri-loader#usage) is a low level service needed to load and use ArcGIS modules (v3.x or v4.x) in non-Dojo applications.

 And, the ArcGIS JavaScript TypeScript type definitions can be found [here](https://github.com/Esri/jsapi-resources/tree/master/4.x/typescript).